xinhe-lab/ctwas/README.md

 # cTWAS
+Expression Quantitative Trait Loci (eQTLs), provide valuable information on the effects of genetic variants.
+Many methods have been developed to leverage eQTLs to nominate candidate genes of complex traits, including colocalization analysis, transcriptome-wide association studies (TWAS), and Mendelian Randomization (MR)-based methods.

+All these methods, however, suffer from a key problem: when using the eQTLs of a gene to assess its role in a trait, nearby variants and nearby genetic components of expression of other genes can be correlated with the eQTLs of the test gene, while affecting the trait directly.
+These "genetic confounders" often lead to false discoveries.

-The ctwas package implements a novel statistical framework for integrating eQTL and GWAS data, enabling reliable gene discoveries.
+The ctwas package implements a novel statistical framework for integrating eQTL and GWAS data.
+It borrows ideas from statistical fine-mapping, which enables us to adjust all genetic confounders.
 Our approach can be viewed as a generalization of TWAS, which we term "causal-TWAS" (cTWAS).

 Running cTWAS involves four main steps: preparing input data, imputing gene z-scores, estimating parameters, and fine-mapping the genes and variants.
 The output of cTWAS is a posterior inclusion probability (PIP) for each variant and each gene with an expression model.
 We have included a [tutorial](https://xinhe-lab.github.io/ctwas/articles/transition.html) of how to use the ctwas software.